 Our PSE and healthcare customer contracts and certain of our private sector contracts often require performance bonds, primarily to guarantee our performance thereunder.
-As of December 31, 2018, the Group (excluding associates and investments in project companies) had performance bonds outstanding in the aggregate amount of €281.6 million.
+As of December 31, 2019, the Group (excluding associates and investments in project companies) had performance bonds outstanding in the aggregate amount of €306.1 million.
 These are off-balance sheet items.
 Performance bonds and penalties present an ongoing potential for substantial cash outflows.

 In addition, some of these bonds and guarantees include cross-default provisions which could be triggered if we are in default under other bonds and guarantees, which could significantly intensify the negative effect of a default under these instruments.
 If our customers were to enforce the performance bonds we were required to post at the time of the relevant contract or tender, we could be subject to material payment obligations which could individually or in the aggregate have a material adverse effect on our business, results of operations and financial condition.
-For information regarding the potential enforcement of our performance bond pursuant to the CONSIP School Tender and the Excluded Tenders, see "-We are involved in ongoing litigation in respect of an antitrust matter related to the CONSIP public tender relating to the cleaning of public schools, and our business and results of operations may face further significant adverse consequences deriving therefrom and "Business-Legal proceedings-CONSIP School Tender Litigation."
-See also Report on Operations for the year ended December 31, 2018 (Section 8 - Update on Legal Proceedings) and Annual Report 2018 (Note n.
-31) for further information.
+For information regarding the potential enforcement of our performance bond pursuant to the CONSIP School Contract and the Excluded Tenders, see "-We are involved in ongoing litigation in respect of an antitrust matter related to the CONSIP public tender relating to the cleaning of public schools, and our business and results of operations may face further significant adverse consequences deriving therefrom and "Business-Legal proceedings-CONSIP School Tender Litigation."
+See also Annual Report 2019 (Note n.
+17) for further information.